tlamadon/blm-replicate/README_ZIP.md

 source("inst/main.R")    # fire up the replication
 ```

+By default, this will run all of the code using a __synthetic data set__.
+See below how to get access to Swedish data, and load it into the container.

 ## Overview of the replication package

 The main entry point is [inst/main.r](https://github.com/tlamadon/blm-replicate/blob/master/inst/main.R).
 It will __automatically__ run all the necessary steps in the other files in order to reproduce all the results of the paper.
 Note however that this would take a very long time as it will start some bootstrap procedures.
 The code will generate all figures and tables and put them into a folder called `tmp` .